 The standard for transmitting English (or "Latin") letters over the Internet.
 DNS was originally limited to only Latin characters because it uses ASCII as its encoding format, although this has been expanded using Internationalized Domain Names(IDN) for Applications.

 Authoritative Name Server

-a domain name server configured to host the official record of the contents of a DNS zone.
-Each Sri Lanka ..lkdomain name must have a set of these so computers on the Internet can find out the contents of that domain.
+A domain name server configured to host the official record of the contents of a DNS zone.
+Each Sri Lankan .lk domain name must have a set of these so computers on the Internet can find out the contents of that domain.
 The set of authoritative name servers for any given domain must be configured as NS records in the parent domain.

 Country-code top-level domain (ccTLD)

 A Class of Top Level Domains, generally assigned or reserved by a country, sovereign state, or territory.
 IANA is the organization, responsible for the ccTLD assignments.
 Since 2010 there 2 types of ccTLDs: 2 letter ASCII characters TLDs and IDN TLDs, which consist of the native language characters.
 Each country/territory is able to implement certain restrictions and requirements on the ccTLD assigned to them.

 Cross-Registry Information Service Protocol (CRISP)